-4. In determining merit salary increases, the Personnel Committee and the Chair will rely on the most recent annual evaluation (which covers the preceding two calendar years).
-For faculty with fewer than two years at FSU, merit assessment will be based on the years available.
+4. In determining merit salary increases, the Personnel Committee and the Chair will rely on the most recent annual evaluation (which covers the preceding three calendar years).
+For faculty with fewer than three years at FSU, merit assessment will be based on the years available.

 5. In making salary increase recommendations, the Personnel Committee and the Chair should not discriminate between faculty members based on whether or not they are in non-tenure-earning faculty positions.
 To further this goal, the Department shall allocate merit increases from separate pools, one for tenured and tenure-earning members of the faculty and one for other members of the faculty, the size of each funding pool being proportional to the sum of the base salaries of the corresponding group.

-1. Faculty with higher teaching loads will be equally eligible for merit salary increases as are faculty with higher research assignments.
+1. Faculty with higher teaching assignments will be equally eligible for merit salary increases as faculty with higher research assignments.

-2. Any tenured faculty member may choose to teach above the standard load.
+2. Any tenured faculty member may choose to teach above the standard assignment.